Diagne245/randomideas-app-api/readme.md

 When updating or deleting, the username must match the username of the idea creator.

-### Features to Add ###
+### Features to Add

-- implement authentication:
+- #### implement authentication:
-  add password field to schema and store it into database
+  Add password field to schema and store it into database - encrypt it